sinaro/prs-training-uio/README.md

 To get familiar with PRS, read this [tutorial paper](https://pubmed.ncbi.nlm.nih.gov/32709988/).
 The author has provided a dataset and tutorial to [practice constructing PRS using PRSice2](https://choishingwan.github.io/PRS-Tutorial/).

 The outcome of interest in this training is Anorexia Nervosa (AN) and we use genetics data from 1000 Genomes phase 3 release.
 The outcome (phenotype) data (AN) is simulated.

+## Source materials for practicals
+Source materials for this tutorial can be found in the [Github repository](https://github.com/sinaro/prs-training-uio)

 ## Downloading packages
 The following two packages are essential for this training: [PRSice2 package (v2.3.5)](http://www.prsice.info/), and [PLINK v.1.90b6.2](https://www.cog-genomics.org/plink/).
 Optionally, PRSice2 is also able to produce graphs using R. If interested, R version 4.0.0 is recommended.
 R, or another statistical package might be needed to prepare datasets for training. <br/>